zd3nik/SenjoUCIAdapter/README.md

     * fen
     * print
     * perft
-    * test

-In particular the *perft* and *test* commands are very handy for testing and tuning.
-A few EPD files are included in this repository for use with these commands.
+In particular the *perft* command is handy for verifying and tuning your move generator.
+A perftsuite.epd file is included in this repository for use with the perft command.
 But of course you can use any EPD file(s) you prefer.

 How-To
 ------